 To enjoy the house and grounds to their fullest, visitors with walking difficulties may need to consider bringing their own mobility aids.
-Please be aware that the pathway from the car park to the house has a slight incline and is approximately 200 metres long.

 There are various mobility shops in Bridlington which hire equipment out on a daily basis.